 “I’ve just received word that the Northwest Line is now closed due to an accident.
 You will be notified of it’s reopening in the days to come.
 Thank you for your business.”

-Samuel heard some gasps from the crowd, but still overall the pack complained.
+Samuel heard some gasps from the crowd, but still the majority of the pack complained.

 “An accident?
 Seriously?
 What did they do this time?”
 An angry man’s voice could be heard above the throng.